KarishmaB12/Twitter-Data-Analysis-Task/README.txt

 	- In Analysis, there are three views, namely,

-		# Sentiment Analysis where an entity is input and the output is a graph showing a comparison
-		  of twitter and news sentiments.
+		# Sentiment Analysis where an entity is input and the output is a graph showing a comparison of twitter and news sentiments.

-		# Spatial Analysis where there are two world maps depicting the spatiality of tweets and news,
+		# Spatial Analysis where there are two world maps depicting the spatiality of tweets and news, respectively.
-		  respectively.

-		# Temporal Analysis where there are two scatter plots showing when tweets and news were generated/
+		# Temporal Analysis where there are two scatter plots showing when tweets and news were generated/streamed.
-		  streamed.